 Legality

+ARB staff, through a public process and its sustainability workgroup, is evaluating how these provisions should be applied to the LCFS.

 E. Changes in the California Transportation Fuel Pool

 In Chapter VI of this review, staff presented the past consumption and future demand of transportation fuels.
 It was apparent from the data that in 2008 there was a decrease in the volume of major transportation fuels, with the exception of increased volumes of ethanol.
 This increase in ethanol consumption is due to the fact that California has moved from E6 to E10 in 2010.
 This increase was anticipated in the original analysis and therefore included in the 2009 baseline environmental impacts.
 Staff does not believe that these slight variations are caused by the LCFS and any small fluctuations can be attributed to factors outside of the LCFS, such as the economy.
-These small fluctuations do not lead to a significant change in the impacts from the 2009 impact assessment.
+These small fluctuations did not lead to a significant change in the impacts from the 2009 impact assessment.

 1. Changes to the Data Used to do the 2009 Impact Analysis